NeuroLIAA/ruarte-hs-2024/README.md

 The hyperparamter_search.py file was used to run each experiment in the paper.
 The results for the experiments run this way are in the "Experiments" folder.
 ## Folders
 The "Datasets" folder contains all of the datasets used in the paper.
-Each dataset consists of json fails with the human scanpaths and the trials' parameters.
-The stimuli are not present in this repository.
+Each dataset consists of json files with the human scanpaths and the trials' parameters.
+The stimuli are not present in this repository, but in each folder there's a link from where they can be downloaded.

 The "Model" folder contains the code for the elm model and each of its components.